RainXuZhang/Typing-C/README.md

 Compile it using `gcc typing.c -o typing`.

 # Step 5:
 Run the file.
 Voila!
-It types out `Hi!`, and then adds a new line.
+It types out `Hello, world!`, and then adds a new line.

 # Character Guide: